kethan1/table-tennis-game-annotator/README.md

 For the ball detection model, I chose to use [YOLOv5](https://github.com/ultralytics/yolov5) for its high accuracy and speed.
 The [YOLOv5](https://github.com/ultralytics/yolov5) model uses the [YOLOv5m6](https://github.com/ultralytics/yolov5#:~:text=16.8-,YOLOv5m6,-1280) configuration and it was trained on the above mentioned processed data.

 ### Instance Segmentation Model
-For the instance segmentation model, I forked the [Mask R-CNN implementation by matterport](https://github.com/matterport/Mask_RCNN) to [Mask R-CNN TF2](https://github.com/kethan1/Mask_RCNN_TF2) and added support for Tensorflow 2 and the latest version of scikit-image.
+For the instance segmentation model, I used the PyTorch Detectron2 Mask-RCNN model.

 ## Run the Server